Non-squeezing and other global rigidity results in locally conformal symplectic geometry: Introduction

-Lcs manifolds have been studied since the 40s by several authors, among others Lee \cite{Lee}, Libermann \cite{Libermann}, Vaisman \cite{Vaisman 76, Vaisman}, Lichnerowicz \cite{Lich}, Banyaga \cite{Banyaga lcs}, Otiman and Stanciu \cite{OS}, Apostolov and Dloussky \cite{AD, AD18}, Bazzoni and Marrero \cite{BaM}, Chantraine and Murphy \cite{CM}, Eliashberg and Murphy \cite{EM}, Bertelson and Meigniez \cite{BM}, Allais and Arnaud \cite{AA}, Chantraine and Sackel \cite{CS} and Currier \cite{Currier, Currier 2}.
+Lcs manifolds have been studied since the 40s by several authors, among others Lee \cite{Lee}, Libermann \cite{Libermann}, Vaisman \cite{Vaisman 76, Vaisman}, Lichnerowicz \cite{Lich}, Banyaga \cite{Banyaga lcs}, Otiman and Stanciu \cite{OS}, Apostolov and Dloussky \cite{AD, AD18}, Bazzoni and Marrero \cite{BaM}, Chantraine and Murphy \cite{CM}, Eliashberg and Murphy \cite{EM}, Bertelson and Meigniez \cite{BM}, Gironella and Toussaint \cite{GT} Allais and Arnaud \cite{AA}, Chantraine and Sackel \cite{CS}, Currier \cite{Currier, Currier 2} and Van Overschelde \cite{VOa, VOb}.
 Most of the basic notions of symplectic topology can be generalized to the lcs case.
 For instance, Lagrangian submanifolds and Hamiltonian isotopies on a lcs manifold $\big( M , [(\eta, \omega)] \big)$ are defined as follows.
 A Lagrangian submanifold is a half-dimensional submanifold on which for some (hence any) representative $(\eta, \omega)$ the lcs form $\omega$ vanishes.
 A vector field $X_t$ is said to be Hamiltonian if for some (hence any) representative $(\eta, \omega)$ the form $\iota_{X_t}\omega$ is $\eta$-exact.
 The flow of $X_t$ is then said to be a lcs Hamiltonian isotopy, and its time-$1$ map a lcs Hamiltonian diffeomorphism.
-In particular, lcs geometry can be regarded as a generalization of symplectic geometry that allows to study Hamiltonian dynamics is a more general context (and on many more spaces, since the class of manifolds admitting a lcs structure is much bigger than the class of manifolds admitting a global symplectic form \cite{EM, BM}).
-The usual local flexibility properties of symplectic and contact topology (in particular the Darboux and Weinstein theorems) have natural lcs analogues.
-On the other hand, the study of global rigidity phenomena, which is a central theme of research in symplectic and contact topology, is less explored in the lcs case and is the main subject of the present article.
+In particular, lcs geometry can be regarded as a generalization of symplectic geometry that allows to study Hamiltonian dynamics in a more general context (and on many more spaces, since the class of manifolds admitting a lcs structure is much bigger than the class of manifolds admitting a global symplectic form \cite{EM, BM}).
+Another important reason for being interested in locally conformal symplectic structures comes from the hope that, in higher dimension, taut codimension one foliations can be deformed into tight contact structures, as in dimension 3 (cf.\ \cite{ET}).
+If the foliation is defined by a $1$-form $\alpha$, with holonomy $1$-form $\eta$ ($d\alpha = \eta \wedge \alpha$) the easiest way to deform the foliation is to deform $\alpha$, that is consider a smooth family of $1$-forms $\alpha_t$ with $\alpha_0 = \alpha$.
+If the first order of this deformation $\dot{\alpha}_t$ is a $\eta$-Liouville form, then the deformation is a contact structure for all sufficiently small positive $t$'s.
+This was the motivation of the authors of \cite{BM} for their construction of (foliated) exact lcs form with a fixed (leafwise) Lee form.